pifica2002/Mujeres/bootstrap/bootstrap-4.2.1/site/docs/4.2/migration.md

 - Given flexbox styles, navbars can now use flexbox utilities for easy alignment options.
 - `.navbar-toggle` is now `.navbar-toggler` and has different styles and inner markup (no more three `<span>`s).
 - Dropped the `.navbar-form` class entirely.
 It's no longer necessary; instead, just use `.form-inline` and apply margin utilities as necessary.
-- Navbars no longer include `margin-bottom` or `border-radius` by default.
+- Navbars no longer _includes `margin-bottom` or `border-radius` by default.
 Use utilities as necessary.
-- All examples featuring navbars have been updated to include new markup.
+- All examples featuring navbars have been updated to _includes new markup.

 ### Pagination